ibm-cloud-docs/containers/cs_versions_changelog.md

 <td>{{site.data.keyword.cloud_notm}} File Storage plug-in</td>
 <td>320</td>
 <td>334</td>
 <td>Increased the timeout for persistent volume creation from 15 to 30 minutes.
 Changed the default billing type to `hourly`.
 Added mount options to the pre-defined storage classes.
-In the NFS file storage instance in your IBM Cloud infrastructure (SoftLayer) account, changed the **Notes** field to JSON format and added the Kubernetes namespace that the PV is deployed to.
+In the NFS file storage instance in your IBM Cloud infrastructure account, changed the **Notes** field to JSON format and added the Kubernetes namespace that the PV is deployed to.
 To support multizone clusters, added zone and region labels to persistent volumes.</td>
 </tr>
 <tr>
 <td>Kubernetes</td>